apache/infrastructure-website/content/pages/responsetime.md

 #### Trivial ####
 A task that Infra should resolve, but that has minimal or no time constraints.

-  - **SLA**: 3 days (72h) to respond, 4 weeks (672h) to resolve.
-Weekends do not count against SLA hours.
+  - **Goal**: 3 days (72h) to respond, 4 weeks (672h) to resolve.
+Weekends do not count against this goal.
   - **Example**: Fix copyright year on a web site.

 ### Notes ###

   - Response time is counted as first reply (from someone else) or assignment.
-  - Tickets marked as `Planned Work` are not counted towards SLAs.
+  - Tickets marked as `Planned Work` do not have a response-time goal.
-  - Tickets marked as `Waiting for user` are paused, SLA-wise, until the user responds.
+  - Tickets marked as `Waiting for user` have no response time goal until the user responds.
-  - Weekends do not count for SLA time for all tickets except those marked `Blocker` or `Critical`.
+  - Weekends do not count toward response time for all tickets except those marked `Blocker` or `Critical`.
-  - Tickets only count towards the SLA statistics once resolved or if exceeding SLA parameters.
+  - Tickets only appear in response statistics once resolved or if exceeding the goal for their category.
   - Ticket velocity (user engagement and interaction) is important.